San Francisco County and city assistance programs.

 Catholic Charities - The agency offers short and medium term rental subsidies, funds for paying back rent, credit repair, outreach and engagement, case management, utility bill payments, housing search and placement services, security and utility deposits, and moving cost reimbursement to families.
 (415) 972-1355.

 The non-profit Catholic Charity organization operates several offices around the greater San Francisco area.
 In addition to provide rent and/or housing assistance, they will also try to address the cause of the homelessness or eviction.
 So job finding programs, training, and advice and support is provided.
-Click here more details.
+More on help from San Francisco County Catholic Charities.

 Human Services Agency - A government funded organization.
 They offer some of their own cash assistance to pay rent and housing expenses.
 The non-profit is also a great place to call for referrals to a wide range of eviction prevention, rental assistance programs and emergency aid.
 Read more housing assistance in San Francisco.